dartmouth-cs98/18w-si32/README.md

 ## Setup

-* Frontend / Database
+### Frontend / Database

-Run npm i in the web and api repo.
+View README in respective directories `api` and `web`.
+Docker compose will create and link together mongo, redis, and the web components for you.

-* Game Runner
+### Game Runner

 Set up Docker on your computer, following official documentation.
 Now, in the `worker` repo, call `make`.
 You should now be ready to run `./start.sh` and see a 'game' spin up, where the bots do nothing.
 If it is not working, try manually running the make commands as there is currently an issue open about sometimes needing to do this.

+Again, follow README in `worker`.

 ## Deployment

-TODO: how to deploy the project
+TODO: figure this one out

 ## Authors